lblod/frontend-embeddable-notule-editor/README.md

 Embeddable ships with the following plugins available.
 This Readme contains all the important info and configuration for the plugins.
 For more technical and Ember-specific explanations of every plugin, you can check out the Readme of [lblod/ember-rdfa-editor-lblod-plugins](https://github.com/lblod/ember-rdfa-editor-lblod-plugins).

-Every plugin can be enabled by passing its name to the `arrayOfPluginNames` array and its configuration to `userConfigObject` with the initialization function `initEditor(arrayOfPluginNames, userConfigObject)`.
+Every plugin can be enabled by passing its name to the `arrayOfPluginNames` array and optionally its configuration to `userConfigObject` with the initialization function `initEditor(arrayOfPluginNames, userConfigObject)`.
-> :warning: The values shown for the config are default values used if you do not pass a config.
-If you pass **any** config for a plugin, it will not use any of these defaults and only use the config provided.
-Make sure to pass all required attributes in this case, even if you do not change them.
+Any configuration value not provided will use the default value, which are shown in the example configs of the plugins.

 * [article-structure](#article-structure): Provides structures to better manage official documents, like titles, chapters, articles and paragraphs.
 It allows you to insert, move and delete them.
 It has two modes: `besluit` for besluit articles and `regulatoryStatement` for all other structures.
 * [besluit](#besluit): Provides the correct rdfa-structure for constructing a decision ("besluiten") and some basic validation which checks whether mandatory structures are present in the document.